kyma-project/community/concepts/eventing-code-guidelines.md

 			// subscribe to subject
 			subject := fmt.Sprintf(`"%s"`, testingutils.CloudEventData)
-			// NOTE: we are using the testEnv.natsRecvConnection instead of testEnv.natsSendConnection because the latter will get reconnected based on wantClosedConnectionBeforeSending, this will fail the test when trying to receive a message. done := subscribeToSubject(t, testEnv.natsRecvConnection, subject)
+			// NOTE: we are using the testEnv.natsRecvConnection instead of testEnv.natsSendConnection because the latter will get reconnected based on wantClosedConnectionBeforeSending.
+This will fail the test when trying to receive a message. done := subscribeToSubject(t, testEnv.natsRecvConnection, subject)

 			// create cloudevent with default data (testing.CloudEventData)